Max Stuart: Campaigns against death sentence

 The Police Association statement, and later comments from Turner including that Stuart had conducted English classes for prisoners while in Alice Springs Gaol, were widely condemned and are credited with prompting the appeal to the Privy Council, putting the Stuart case in the newspaper headlines, and keeping it there.

-Two of the Commissioners appointed by Premier Playford, Chief Justice Mellis Napier and Justice Geoffrey Reed, had been involved in the case, Napier as presiding judge in the Full Court appeal and Reed as the trial judge, leading to considerable worldwide controversy, with claims of bias from sources such as the President of the Indian Bar Council, the Leader of the United Kingdom Liberal Party, Jo Grimond, and former British Prime Minister Clement Attlee.
-Labor Party MP Don Dunstan asked questions in Parliament and played a major role in Premier Playford's decision to commute Stuart's sentence to life imprisonment.
+Two of the commissioners appointed by Premier Playford, Chief Justice Mellis Napier and Justice Geoffrey Reed, had been involved in the case, Napier as presiding judge in the Full Court appeal and Reed as the trial judge, leading to considerable worldwide controversy, with claims of bias from sources such as the president of the Indian Bar Council, the leader of the United Kingdom Liberal Party, Jo Grimond, and former British Prime Minister Clement Attlee.
+Labor Party MP Don Dunstan asked questions in parliament and played a major role in Premier Playford's decision to commute Stuart's sentence to life imprisonment.
 Playford's daughter, Margaret Fereday, recalled arguing with him on the issue, calling him a "murderer".
 Playford gave no reason for his decision, and the case was one of the principal events leading to the fall of the Playford government in 1965.

-The News, edited by Rohan Rivett and owned by Rupert Murdoch, campaigned heavily against Stuart's death sentence.
+The News, edited by Rohan Rivett (Note: Rohan Rivett is the grandson of Australia's second Prime Minister, Alfred Deakin.) and owned by Rupert Murdoch, campaigned heavily against Stuart's death sentence.
 Because of the campaign through The News, Rivett, as editor, and The News itself, were charged in 1960 with seditious and malicious libel, with Premier Playford describing the coverage as "the gravest libel ever made against any judge in this State".
-John Bray, later Chief Justice and Chancellor of the University of Adelaide, represented Rivett.
+John Bray, later chief justice and chancellor of the University of Adelaide, represented Rivett.
 The jury determined that the defendants had not committed an offence, and the remaining charges were withdrawn.
 A few weeks later, Murdoch dismissed Rivett.
 Rivett had been editor-in-chief of The News since 1951.